Taken from CPO Celtic Manor Event, October 9th 2018

 I think there’s a bit around as we mature as a function in an organisation, we are able to push our brand out.
 Rather than poaching, we want to encourage people to want to leave to be a part of our organisation and I think that is very powerful in terms of the credibility we will garner with our stakeholders.

 Diversity is something that we just need to do inherently.
-We don’t think specifically about how we behave and box ticking to make sure we have the right range of people.
+Not thinking specifically about how we behave and a box ticking exercise to make sure we have the right range of people.
 I do believe we should levy our professional body for a number of things, including diversity.
 I do also agree that we are the role models for future generations of procurement teams and we should lead by example.

 Following on from the empowerment piece, I still see a lot of not empowered activity.
 I’d really appreciate it if the whole industry would stop being so heavily price driven for example.
 As far as being empowered internally is concerned, get involved in things that encourage social responsibility and sustainable procurement.
 These are pieces that we all love to do and get involved in.